Telecom-SudParis/k8s-sdn/README.md

 **Verify that you can access the Port Stats web via this link http://192.168.49.2:30500**

 ## Question? <a name="question"></a>

+See the instruction in Google Drive for more details.

-1/ Access the Port Stats web app, then take the screenshot of the current number of packets.
+[whatever]:: 1/ Access the Port Stats web app, then take the screenshot of the current number of packets.

 2/ Go back to Mininet and perform the pingall several times